zilin-huang/CV2X-LOCA/README.md

 - Attenuation factor value (named A.mat)

 # Models
-This repo contains several major types of models compared in our paper, such as
+This repo contains several major types of models compared in our paper, such as:
 - WCL
 - WLLS
 - LS-EKF